rdkcentral/rdkservices/docs/api/HdmiInputPlugin.md

 Triggered whenever a new HDMI device is connected to an HDMI Input.

+> This API is **deprecated** and may be removed in the future.
+It is no longer recommended for use in new implementations.
+[Refer this link for the new api](https://rdkcentral.github.io/rdkservices/#/api/AVInputPlugin?id=ondeviceschanged)

 ### Parameters

 | Name | Type | Description |